Alejerez/TSP_Subtour/README.md

-# TSP_Subtour
+# TSP_Subtour Example

-Implementación en AMPL de modelo General de TSP con restricción de subtour
+AMPL implementation of general TSP problem with subtour restrictions

 --------------------------------------------------------------------------

-Modelo en AMPL del para el problema de ruteo asociado el modelo de TSP básico, cuenta con restricciones y conjuntos que generan de manera automática todas las restricciones de subtour necesarias.
+Errors or comments to a.jerez.o@gmail.com